 With that said, the IRS aims to make determining values simpler by basing FMV on three factors that are relevant to most types of donated property a nonprofit receives:

+The cost vs. the selling price is one of the primary ways you can determine how much you can deduct for donations.
 How much the donor paid for the property, or how much the receiving organization earned from liquidating it, is a strong determinant of FMV.
 However, because market conditions inevitably change, the property’s initial cost or selling price retains less meaning over time.

 Inventory Donations and Taxes

 If the donated inventory is not included in the cost of opening inventory, its value is zero, which precludes the donor from claiming a charitable tax deduction.
 If so, the cost is instead added to the cost of products sold during the current year, with the inventory’s sale value recorded as zero.

 As with donations that are deductible, donation values for non-deductible items should be commensurate with their current FMV, which is comparable to what a nonprofit would pay a third party to purchase the items instead of receiving them free of charge.